 Principal and Owner

 Alexander Gray Associates, New York

 “The Sam Francis Foundation joins the other testimonials with our praise of panOpticon’s system.
 Using the database they have created has made our documentation and research immensely organized and extremely useful on a daily basis due to its layered search and linking capabilities.
-We have been working with them for a few years in the compilation of the Sam Francis catalogue raisonné of unique works on paper, and can’t imagine a more perfect system for this process.
+We have been working with them for a few years to assemble the Sam Francis catalogue raisonné of unique works on paper, and can’t imagine a better system for this process.